kfoynt/LocalGraphClustering/README.rst

 ============

 Clone the repo, enter the folder using the termimal and type in the terminal "python setup.py install".
-Alternatively, it can be downloaded using pip by typing in the terminal "pip install localgraphclustering".
+Alternatively, it can be intalled using pip by typing in the terminal "pip install localgraphclustering".
-Note that this packages runs only with python3.
+Note that this package runs only with python3.

 Examples
 ========

-In thie notebooks folder see the notebooks "examples" and "examples_with_visualization".
+In the notebooks folder see the notebooks "examples" and "examples_with_visualization".
 Both can be opened using Jupyter.